nir0s/backtrace/README.md

 * If `on_tty` is True, backtrace will be activated only if you're running in a real terminal (i.e. not piped, redirected, etc..).
 This can help keep the original traceback when logging to files or piping to look for information.
 * `styles` is a dictionary containing the styling for each part of the rebuilt traceback.
 See below:
-* If `Conservative` is true, a more conservative view will be provided for people who find the default backtrace style too new or intimidating.
-For example, no alignment will be done (unless `align` is explicitly passed) and potential unnecessary data will be retained.
+* If `conservative` is true, a more conservative view will be provided for people who find the default backtrace style too new or intimidating.
+For example, no alignment will be done (unless `align` is explicitly passed), `styles` will be ignored, and potential unnecessary data will be retained.
 Try It!
 It's still eye-candy.

 #### Styles